project-fifo/docs/technical/api/datasets.rst

    :resheader x-snarl-token: the snarl token for this session

    :status 200: the dataset list is returned
-   :status 403: user is not authoriyed
+   :status 403: user is not authorized
    :status 503: one or more subsystems could not be reached

 ____